NBISweden/data-submission-documentation/ENA/SOP/mito_assembly.md

     java -jar /path/to/webin-cli-9.0.3.jar -ascp -context genome -userName Webin-XXX -password 'YYY' -manifest ./mito-assembly-manifest.txt -submit
     ```

+### Post-submission check
+* After some days, accession numbers will come via email.
+    * The assembly will have an accession starting with `GCA_` and the level will have a span
+    * Ensure that the level (contig, scaffold or chromosome) is as expected, for mitochondrial it will always be *chromosome* level.
+    * Note the identifiers in an appropriate place

 ## Add study to umbrella project

 * If not already done, an umbrella project should be created, see further the SOP [register_umbrella_project](./register_umbrella_project.md).

 * In that SOP, please also find information on [how to update an existing umbrella project](register_umbrella_project.md#how-to-update-an-umbrella-project).

+## Post-release check
+It is important to verify that everything displays as it should when public.
+For annotated assemblies, even if validation was without errors, and accession numbers were assigned, the only way to verify that an assembly is displaying correctly is when it's become public.

+1. Enter the project accession number in [ENA browser](https://www.ebi.ac.uk/ena/browser/home)
+1. Verify that the description displays correctly
+1. To the right is the **General** and **Data** links
+    1. *General > Related ENA Records*: Gives hyperlinks to the Assembly, Coding & Non-coding (if annotated), and Sequence.
+If you follow the *Assembly* link, you will find all metadata that was included in the manifest, some quality statistics calculated by ENA, and have the possibility to download `All Seq EMBL` and `All Seq FASTA`.
+If you follow the *Sequence* link, you will see (some) sample metadata as well as have the possibility to view or download FASTA/EMBL/GFF.
+Both ways of downloading the EMBL format gives the same information, irrespective of if annotated or not.
+The GFF format is of no interest if not annotated assembly, since this file describes the features.
+    1. *Data > Sequence files*: Gives the same as *General > Related ENA Records > Sequence* described above.
+1. Verify that the EMBL formatted file has the same features and annotation as the EMBL file you uploaded.